-All of the above are major players in the industry, and of course, all of them are doing something right, given their popularity and customer base.
-We’d suggest having a look at each of these and see whether any of these can be considered a viable Asana alternative for you and your company.
+All of the above are major players in the industry, and all of them are doing something right.
+This is clear from their popularity and customer base.
+We’d suggest having a look at each of these and see whether any of these can be considered a viable Asana alternative for your company.

-Essentially, this is a tool, which creates a “commenting layer” on a website, allowing you to have a conversation internally or with your client, super-imposed on your work.
-This is great for those who want to point out certain specific things to their client or want feedback about something.
+This is a tool, which creates a “commenting layer” on a website.
+This allows you to have a conversation internally or with your client, super-imposed on your work.
+Huddle is great for those who want to point out certain specific things to their client or want feedback about something.

 Have a look at the image below to understand how this works.